 If you’re dealing with medical negligence related to an infection, you’ve come to the right place.
 And you’re in good hands.

 Mr. Davis is an accomplished infection misdiagnosis malpractice attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
-He is one of the foremost experts on infection misdiagnosis malpractice law in Georgia.
-Published on March 16, 2017, last updated on June 27, 2019.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.

 We diligently discover the important facts, retain world-class expert witnesses and methodically prepare infection cases for trial in a way that maximizes the opportunity for a verdict that provides justice for our client.
 The attorneys at Davis Adams will fight for you and do whatever is in your best interests, whether that turns out to be a settlement or going to trial.

 HOW DO INFECTION MISDIAGNOSIS LAWSUITS BEGIN?

 One out of every twenty hospital patients gets an infection that is not associated with the condition for which the patient is originally admitted or diagnosed.
 That is two million Americans a year.
 Tragically, more than 100,000 of these people die, and their loved ones are left with no recourse other than a misdiagnosis lawsuit.

 Many hospital infections are preventable.
 For example, improvements in intravenous catheter use, compliance with pre-surgical best practices, and better hygiene can significantly reduce the risk of infection.

 However, given the large amounts of bacteria found in a hospital, and the fact that the immune systems of certain hospitalized patients may be temporarily compromised, the risk of infection becomes significant when proper measures are not taken.